-Make Hybrid Teaching Easier: Essential Technology for Hybrid Teaching Success
+Make Hybrid Teaching Easier: Classroom Technology for Hybrid Learning Success

-The concept of hybrid learning is nothing new, but it is evolving all the time (cue global pandemic), especially as improvements to distance learning technology have helped to make remote and hybrid education a completely viable alternative to full-time in-person, classroom-style lessons and courses.
+Often used interchangeably, the concepts of hybrid learning and hybrid teaching are nothing new.
+However, they are constantly evolving especially as improvements to distance learning technology have helped make remote and hybrid classrooms a completely viable alternative to full-time in-person, classroom-style lessons and courses.

 Hybrid learning is a type of blended learning that refers to implementing synchronous lessons that are taught simultaneously in-person and online.
 Hybrid teaching is great because it allows the children who need face-to-face instruction to receive that while those who desire a more flexible approach can receive that as well.
 It also allows for varying teaching strategies to be used with only a fraction of the challenge.